Frequently Asked Questions by Atheists (FAQA)

 If you’re an atheist who wants to contact me on social media, please read through this FAQA first.
 You’ll probably find that your question has already been answered.

 Keep in mind that if you’re an obvious time-waster, I’m most likely going to ignore you, mute you, or feature you as a “Don’t Be This Guy” to my followers.

 I’ll know you’re an obvious time-waster if you use Atheist Bingo phrases, such as:

 - “your god”

-The reason for this is that my time is limited.
-If this is how you communicate with Christians, you’re not interested in a sincere exchange of ideas.
+If this is how you communicate with Christians, odds are you’re not interested in a sincere exchange of ideas.
 I simply don’t have the time or patience to engage with people who are not serious.

 1. You’re a scientist and you believe in God and Jesus Christ?

 Yes.
 You can read the story of how I converted from atheism to Christianity here.